solarzone898/BMSbot/README.md

 # BMSbot
-This repository is about handling transfinite ordinals.
+This repository is about handling googology.
 It is also the place where code for CatIsFluffy's bot is stored.